 - Relax and just allow your body to find its balance naturally

-- SLOW DOWN your working pace – Stand up and stretch as much as you can!!
+- Slow down your working pace – Stand up and stretch as much as you can.
 Ensure that your work station is set up to provide you with the most optimal working environment and that you are not straining your body in ways that you don’t need to.

-and so do our muscles.
+- Drink plenty of water.
+Hydration is the key.
+Our body needs hydration to function correctly and so do our muscles.
 Not only does it help in recovery but H2O will actually help assist in removing any toxins and hormones that may be trapped in the tight muscle, before they have a chance to enter the body’s blood stream.

 - Keep your body as warm as possible – Especially in the winter months our body and muscles feel the cold.
 Heat packs are a great way to not only provide quick relief but can also help maximise any stretching that you may have done.
 Apply the heat pack to the trigger point and feel the tension melt away.